OSGeo/OSGeoLive-doc/overview/grass_overview.rst

 download from our community wiki site.
 After 27 years of continuous development GRASS is both the oldest and largest Open Source GIS available.
-It is easily scriptable and versatile enough to be used both for batch data processing of huge datasets on massively-parallel supercomputers as well as a handy desktop GIS for handheld PDAs or netbooks.
+It is easily scriptable and versatile enough to be used both for batch data processing on massively-parallel supercomputers as well as a handy desktop GIS for handheld PDAs or netbooks.

 .. _GRASS: http://grass.osgeo.org